 - Best Abstract in the category ‘Infection Control’, 17th Asia-Pacific Congress of Clinical Microbiology and Infection cum 8th International Infection Control Conference, 2018

 - Leung NHL, Chu DKW, Shiu EYC, Chan KH, McDevitt JJ, Hau BJP, Yen HL, Li Y, Ip DKM, Peiris JSM, Seto WH, Leung GM, Milton DK, Cowling BJ.
 Respiratory Virus Shedding in Exhaled Breath and Efficacy of Face Masks.
 Nat Med 2020; 26(5): 676-80.
-[2019 IF 36.130, ranked 1/139 (Q1) in Medicine, Research & Experimental] (Altmetric Attention Score of >21000, ranking #5 over 14 million research outputs (top 1%) ever tracked at the time of publication, and #1 of all 19252 research outputs from China published between November 2019 - October 2020 according to the Nature Index; Described as one of 2020’s most significant coronavirus research papers by Nature Podcast)
+[2021 IF 87.241, ranked 1/139 (Q1) in Medicine, Research & Experimental] (Highly Cited Paper; Altmetric score Top 30 of all time; Described as one of 2020’s most significant coronavirus research papers by Nature Podcast)

 - Shiu EYC, Huang W, Ye D, Xie Y, Mo J, Li Y, Cowling BJ, Yang Z, Leung NHL†.
 Frequent recovery of influenza A but not influenza B virus RNA in aerosols in pediatric patient rooms.
 Indoor Air 2020; 30(5): 805-15.
 [2021 IF 6.554, ranked 34/210 (Q1) in Public, Environmental & Occupational Health] (†Senior/Corresponding author)